MichelleLucero/csriseup/planning/README.md

 ### Project Description

 Are you a person looking for a job?
 Are you having trouble tracking all the places you applied to?
 Look no further!
 We have your back!
-You can track all you application in one place and be organized throughout your job search process
+You can track all your applications in one place and be organized throughout your job search process

 ### User Stories
 - As a user, I should be able to add a job.